Congratulations on your acceptance!

 You'll master these and other skills both inside and outside the classroom through coursework and experience-powered opportunities.
 Choosing “MBA x” concentrations and completing a corporate residency will give you the opportunities to distinguish yourself from your peers and prepare for the rapidly changing business world.

-Orientation will be held on-campus and details will be shared directly with you closer to the Fall start date.
-There will be several sessions including a get-to-know you breakout session with your classmates and a class assimilation.
+Orientation will be held on-campus and details will be shared directly with you closer to your start date.
 Faculty and staff will be in attendance to help get all of your questions answered.

 Your academic advisor will inform you if your participation in pre-orientation accounting, statistics, math, and/or economics bootcamps is required or recommended.
 Northeastern's Bootcamp costs range from $0 to $200 per course and is not billed to your Northeastern's accounts as tuition; but rather you will pay for boot camps by credit card.